scylladb/scylla-rust-driver/CONTRIBUTING.md

 source-based coverage, so unlike ptrace-based tools it handles this driver's async, multi-threaded tests correctly.
-It runs on the **nightly** toolchain -- only for this coverage tooling, the rest of the repo (and its MSRV) is unaffected -- because nightly is required to include doctests in the coverage data.
+It runs on the **nightly** toolchain -- only for this coverage tooling, the rest of the repo (and its MSRV) is unaffected -- because nightly is required to include doctests and branch coverage in the data.
 Install everything needed with:
 ```bash
 rustup toolchain install nightly --component llvm-tools-preview
 cargo install cargo-llvm-cov cargo-nextest --locked